sagemath/trac_to_gh/Issue 626.md

 # Issue 626: error building libcsage.so on some machines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/626

 Original creator: was